kai-subramanian/kai-subramanian/README.md

 # ⚡ Core Skills
     - Agile and passionate learner; ability to gain working knowledge of any new framework / coding language in less than a fortnight's time.
-    - Computer Networks, Operating Systems, Databases, BASH terminal and the Linux operating system.
+    - Computer Networks, Operating Systems, Databases, BASH terminal and Linux.
     - Theoretical aspects of Artificial Intelligence.
+    - Software Management.
-    - Wireless Sensor Networks
+    - Wireless Sensor Networks.
     - Data Structures and Algorithms.
     - Good experience with version control, specially Git and GitHub.
     - Familiar with variety of domains / business verticals.

 # ⚡ Tech skills
-    - Programming languages : C++, Java, Python
+    - Programming languages : C++, Java.
     - Web Development - HTML/CSS/JS
-    - Data Analytics - Python and associated libraries, R language
+    - Data Analytics - Python and associated libraries, R language.
     - Visualisation : PowerBI and Tableau
-    - Databases : MySQL, Microsoft Access
+    - Databases : MySQL.
     - I am also comfortable with the occasional use of vim/gedit.
-    - Adobe Lightroom and Photoshop.
-    - Miscellaneous skills : Googling, A vast wealth of knowledge gained by reading tech articles / blogs, audio editing using Audacity.
+    - Miscellaneous skills : Googling, A vast wealth of knowledge gained by reading tech articles / blogs, Watching tech related YouTube videos, Audio editing using Audacity.

 # ⚡ Soft Skills
     - Quick Learner